bcgov/digital.gov.bc.ca/README.md

 ### React Frontend

-To have access to the testing features locally (and not in containers), ensure your node version matches what is used in `react-frontend/Dockerfile` and `package.json` and run:
+To have access to the testing features locally (and not in containers), ensure your Node version matches what is used in `react-frontend/Dockerfile` and `package.json` and run:

 ```bash
 cd react-frontend